Group TherapyBrainspotting Group Therapy for Self-Love and Secure Attachment

 Curious whether this group is right for you?

-The Deeper WorkWhat Group Brainspotting Makes Possible
+The Deeper WorkWhat Brainspotting Makes Possible

 This isn’t about fixing what’s wrong with you.
 It’s about helping your nervous system access more choice.